InanoKnowles/sprite-knight/README.md

 |  Skeleton | silver  | Silver Sword  | 70  | secret  |
 |  Mushroom | bronze  |  Bronze Sword | 40  |  secret |

-## :scream: Bugs to fix :poop:
-- Some content is left aligned,
-- The browser looks beautiful on only one person's pc on a specific monitor,
-- Mute and toggle off music button didn't work,
-- User experience
-- Some content remains through out the game when it shouldn't,
-- Some clicks work and others take 3-10 seconds to register...
-- Render player wins and monster wins
-- When you refresh browser you stay logged in and can play the game

 ## :sob: Lessons learnt
-- How much of a pain pushing to github can be,
 - It's okay to have weaknesses and talk about them,
 - When you have an idea, break it down into small steps then break those steps down into tiny steps,
 - Patience is a virtue,